NTR bus station: Structure and amenities

 The bus station is spread over an area of 2.25 acre and handles more than 2000 buses everyday arriving from all the districts of the state.
 A new mini bus station with 13 platforms is being built in the premises of the present one, to run city and non stop services.
-It is one Wi-Fi equipped bus stations in the state.
+It is one of the bus stations equipped with Wi-Fi in the state.